FNIRSI P02 USB Oscilloscope Probe Set vs Hakko FX-888D Digital Soldering Station

 Which is better, the FNIRSI P02 USB Oscilloscope Probe Set or the Hakko FX-888D Digital Soldering Station?

 It depends on your use case.
-FNIRSI P02 USB Oscilloscope Probe Set (FNIRSI, $49): The FNIRSI P02 is the best 'good enough' USB scope for a soldering bench.
+FNIRSI P02 USB Oscilloscope Probe Set (FNIRSI, Offer unconfirmed): The FNIRSI P02 is the best 'good enough' USB scope for a soldering bench.
 If you debug Arduino/ESP firmware, verify PWM signals, or check I2C traffic, it saves hours of print-statement debugging.
 Not a standalone scope replacement — a perfect $50 complement.
-Hakko FX-888D Digital Soldering Station (Hakko, $109): The FX-888D is the benchmark every other hobbyist station gets compared to.
+Hakko FX-888D Digital Soldering Station (Hakko, Out of stock): The FX-888D is the benchmark every other hobbyist station gets compared to.
 Temperature stability, build quality, and tip availability are unmatched at this price.
 If you solder PCBs regularly and want a tool that will last a decade, this is it.

 How much does the FNIRSI P02 USB Oscilloscope Probe Set cost vs the Hakko FX-888D Digital Soldering Station?